-As the autumn days grow shorter, the reduced light starts chemical changes in deciduous plants, causing a corky wall of cells (called the “abscission zone”) to form between the twig and the leaf stalk.
+All leaves have different types of chemicals in them; one of these chemicals, chlorophyll, is responsible for absorbing sunlight and gives leaves their green color.
+As chemical changes begin to take place inside the plant, it causes a corky wall of cells (called the “abscission zone”) to form between the twig and the leaf stalk.
 This corky wall eventually causes the leaf to drop off in the breeze.

 As the corky cells multiply, they begin to seal off the vessels that supply the leaf with nutrients and water and also block the exit vessels to some extent, trapping simple sugars in the leaves.
-The combination of reduced light, lack of nutrients, and less water triggers the trees to start the process of breaking down the pigment chlorophyll, which contains valuable nutrients and is the source of the “green” in leaves.
-As chlorophyll is broken down and the green color fades, yellows and reds are revealed.
+The combination of reduced light, lack of nutrients, and less water triggers the trees to start the process of breaking down the chlorophyll and the green color fades.

-Where Do the Bright Yellow and Red Colors Come From?
+What Causes the Bright Yellow and Red Colors of Fall Leaves?

-Once the green chlorophyll is gone, other pigments begin to reveal their bright faces.
-These pigments, carotenoids (yellow) and anthocyanins (red), are responsible for the lovely colors of fall.
+Once the waning hours of daylight trigger these changes and the green chlorophyll is gone, other pigments begin to reveal their bright faces!

 However, another interesting theory is that the red pigment acts as a sort of sunscreen for the leaves, staving off damage from bright autumn sunlight and allowing the leaves to stay on the tree for longer than they would if they were to remain green or even yellow.